bytecodealliance/wit-bindgen/docs/decisions/0001-Separately-Version-Bindings-Generators.md

 # Configuration for the Jekyll template "Just the Docs"
 parent: Decisions
 nav_order: 100
-title: Bindings Generators Versioning Policy
+title: Separately Version Bindings Generators

 # These are optional elements.
 Feel free to remove any of them.
 status: proposed